mirkousuelli/ing-sw-2020-secreti-tresoldi-usuelli/README.md

   ```shell
   java -jar target/GC15-server-jar-with-dependencies.jar -p <port_num>
   ```
-  where <num_port> stands for the socket port which both server and clients will use for the connection.
+  where <port_num> stands for the socket port which both server and clients will use for the connection.

 - **Client CLI**
   ```shell